dice-group/LOLA/lola_ws/README.md

 ### Downloading CulturaX

+**Note:** The scripts provided below are written for noctua2 cluster and have hardcoded paths in them.
+Please go through them before reusing.

 ```bash
 # This command might fail from time to time, rerunning it resumes the download
 huggingface-cli download uonlp/CulturaX --repo-type dataset